Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 As you can see, the expression-based approach performs about nine times faster than when using `dynamic`.
 Considering that these are the only two options we can use to implement generic operators, this is a pretty good case for compiled expression trees.

-## Compiling dictionary into a switch expression
+## Compiling a dictionary into a switch expression

 Another fun way we can use expression trees is to create a dictionary with a compiled lookup.
-Even though the standard `System.Collections.Generic.Dictionary` is insanely fast on its own, it's possible to make its read operations even faster.
+Even though the standard `Dictionary<...>` is insanely fast on its own, it's possible to make its read operations even faster.

 While a typical dictionary implementation may be pretty complicated, a lookup can be represented in a form of a simple switch expression: